Kerry Talmage: Health

 A Type 1 diabetic, Talmage was constantly battling the disease which eventually cost him his life.
 Born in Kitchener, Ontario, Kerry's family moved to Winnipeg in 1975 where he attended school in suburban Charleswood and went on to graduate from Oak Park High School.

 In April 1993, he received a kidney transplant, although doctors did not remove his original two kidneys as the surgery was considered too risky.
-During a comedy performance in Montreal in 1996, he felt pains and called an ambulance, where upon reaching hospital, his body was described as being "on the verge of a shutdown".
+During a comedy performance in Montreal in 1996, he felt pains and called an ambulance, where, upon reaching hospital, his body was described as being "on the verge of a shutdown".
 He thought the pains may have been pancreatitis but after tests was found to be cancer on one of his original kidneys.
 Following his hospital stay, he returned home to Vancouver but had to cancel jobs, so fellow comics held a benefit and raised $1,500 to help him pay his rent.
 As a practical joke, his fridge was filled with kidney pies.
 He underwent major surgery in January 1997 to remove the cancerous growth.

 Talmage credited comedy as his reason for being alive, acknowledging that he was bitter "about how life has handed me the crap it has" through his numerous surgical operations, yet when asked why he continued to do comedy despite his health challenges, he noted that it was what kept him alive and there was no way he would give it up.
 By 2001, he was taking drugs to prevent rejection of his new kidney and was injecting himself six times a day due to diabetes.
 He was spending around $300 on his drugs alone.

 In June 2004, Talmage lost his health battle and died from kidney disease.
 A fundraising event in his honour took place on October 3, 2004, where comics from all over Canada took part with the proceeds going towards establishing an endowment fund in his honour.

 Personal

 Born in Winnipeg, Canada, Kerry Talmage was known as being short in stature, measuring 5 ft 2 in in height.

-By 1996, Talmage had lost a girlfriend and a fiancee to his stand up career, which he chose over his relationships.
+By 1996, Talmage had lost a girlfriend and a fiancée to his stand up career, which he chose over his relationships.
 He was living with four other comics in a house in 1996, where he was referred to as Tube Boy.
 Having returned from a tour to find his then girlfriend sleeping with his best friend, he nearly quit comedy until falling in love again and later married Ildiko, a geophysicist.